Axial and Vector Structure Functions for Electron- and Neutrino- Nucleon Scattering Cross Sections at all $Q^2$ using Effective Leading order Parton Distribution Functions: Abstract

 \section{Abstract}

-We construct a model for inelastic neutrino- and electron-nucleon scattering cross sections using effective leading order parton distribution functions with a new scaling variable $\xi_w$.
+{ We construct a model for inelastic neutrino- and electron-nucleon scattering cross sections using effective leading order parton distribution functions with a new scaling variable $\xi_w$.
 Non-perturbative effects are well described using the $\xi_w$ scaling variable, in combination with multiplicative $K$ factors at low $Q^2$.
 Our model describes all inelastic charged lepton-nucleon scattering (including resonance) data (HERA/NMC/BCDMS/SLAC/JLab) ranging from very high $Q^2$ to very low $Q^2$ and down to the photo-production region.
-The model describes existing inelastic neutrino-nucleon scattering measurements, and has been developed to be used in analysis of neutrino oscillation experiments in the few GeV region.
+The model describes existing inelastic neutrino-nucleon scattering measurements, and has been developed to be used in analysis of neutrino oscillation experiments in the few $\GeV$ region.\PACS { {13.60.Hb}{Total and inclusive cross sections (including deep-inelastic processes)} \and {13.15.+g}{ Neutrino interactions} \and {13.60.-r}{Photon and charged-lepton interactions with hadrons} } }